Fog collection: International use

 Despite the apparent failure of the fog collection project in Chungungo, the method has caught on in some localities around the world.
 The International Organization for Dew Utilization organization is working on foil-based effective condensers for regions where rain or fog cannot cover water needs throughout the year.
 Shortly after the initial success of the project, researchers from the participating organizations formed the nonprofit organization FogQuest, which has set up operational facilities in Yemen and central Chile, while still others are under evaluation in Guatemala, Haiti, and Nepal, this time with much more emphasis on the continuing involvement of the communities in the hopes that the projects will last well into the future.
 Villages in a total of 25 countries worldwide now operate fog collection facilities.
 There is potential for the systems to be used to establish dense vegetation on previously arid grounds.
 It appears that the inexpensive collectors will continue to flourish.
-There have also been several attempts to set up fog catchers in Peru, albeit with varying success.
+There have been several attempts to set up fog catchers in Peru, with varying success.